 Redeemer belongs to the Presbyterian Church in America (PCA), a denomination holding to the historic Christian faith, committed to planting new churches in North America and ministering the gospel around the world.
 Our full doctrinal statement is found in the Westminster Confession of Faith.
+You can read a summary of our beliefs below.

 We proudly partner with Renew Polk, a missional partnership of churches, that exists to catalyze funds and resources for PCA church planting in Polk County.
 The aim of Renew Polk is to see 20 new churches planted in Polk County over the next 20 years.